-PART 3 - RISK ASSESSMENT AND ONGOING MONITORING
+PART 3 - RISK BASED APPROACH

-6 Business risk assessment
+5 Business risk assessment

-- (1) A relevant person must carry out an assessment (a "business risk assessment") that estimates the risk of ML/FT on the part of the relevant person's business and customers. - (2) The business risk assessment must be - (a) undertaken as soon as reasonably practicable after the relevant person commences business; - (b) regularly reviewed and, if appropriate, amended so as to keep it upto-date; and
+- (1) A relevant person must carry out an assessment that estimates the risk of ML/FT posed by the relevant person's business and customers. - (2) The business risk assessment must be - (a) undertaken as soon as reasonably practicable after the relevant person commences business; - (b) recorded in order to demonstrate its basis; and - (c) regularly reviewed (details of any review must be recorded) and, if appropriate, amended so as to keep the assessment up-to-date. - (3) The business risk assessment must have regard to all relevant risk factors, including - (a) the nature, scale and complexity of the relevant person's activities; - (b) any relevant findings of the most recent National Risk Assessment relating to the Island; - (c) the products and services provided by the relevant person; - (d) the manner in which the products and services are provided, including whether the relevant person meets its customers; - (e) the involvement of any third parties for elements of the customer due diligence process, including where reliance is placed on a third party; - (f) any customer risk assessment carried out under paragraph 6; and - (g) any technology risk assessment carried out under paragraph 7.

-- (c) documented in order to be able to demonstrate its basis. - (3) The business risk assessment must have regard to all relevant risk factors including - (a) the nature, scale and complexity of the relevant person's activities; - (b) the products and services provided by the relevant person; - (c) the persons to whom and the manner in which the products and services are provided including whether the relevant person meets its customers; - reliance on third parties for elements of the customer due diligence process; and - (e) technological developments.
+6 Customer risk assessment

-7 Customer risk assessment
+- (1) A relevant person must carry out an assessment that estimates the risk of ML/FT posed by the relevant person's customer. - (2) A customer risk assessment must be - (a) undertaken prior to the establishment of a business relationship or the carrying out of an occasional transaction with or for that customer; - (b) recorded in order to be able to demonstrate its basis; and - (c) regularly reviewed (details of any review must be recorded) and, if appropriate, amended so as to keep the assessment up-to-date. - (3) The customer risk assessment must have regard to all relevant risk factors, including - (a) the business risk assessment carried out under paragraph 5;

-- (1) A relevant person must carry out an assessment (a "customer risk assessment") that estimates the risk of ML/FT posed by a customer. - (2) The customer risk assessment must be - (a) undertaken prior to the establishment of a business relationship or the carrying out of an occasional transaction with or for that customer; - (b) regularly reviewed and, if appropriate, amended so as to keep it upto-date; and - (c) documented in order to be able to demonstrate its basis. - (3) The customer risk assessment must have regard to all relevant risk factors, including - (a) the business risk assessment carried out under paragraph 6; - (b) the nature, scale, complexity and location of the customer's activities; - (c) the persons to whom and the manner in which the products and services are provided; - reliance on third parties for elements of the customer due diligence process; and - (e) whether the relevant person and the customer have met during the business relationship or its formation or in the course of an occasional transaction.
+- (b) the nature, scale, complexity and location of the customer's activities: - (c) the manner in which the products and services are provided to the customer; - (d) the risk factors included in paragraph 15(5) and (7); - the involvement of any third parties for elements of the customer due diligence process, including where reliance is placed on a third party; - (f) any risk assessment carried out under paragraph 9(4); and - (g) whether the relevant person and the customer have met during the business relationship, or its formation, or in the course of an occasional transaction.